Yellow Teas

 Yellow Tea

 Yellow tea, or Huang Cha (黄茶), is a unique and scarce artisanal tea.
-It is rare because of the small market and complicated production process.
+It is rare due of the small market and the complex production process.

-In China's older days, yellow was the color of the emperor.
+In ancient China, yellow was the color of the emperor.
 Thus, people associated everything yellow with the emperor.
-Before, people often used the words "Huang Cha" to say "Tribute Tea."
-But it did not necessarily refer to yellow tea as per the processing methods.
+Previously, people often used the term "Huang Cha" to refer to "Tribute Tea."
+However, it did not necessarily refer to yellow tea with respect to processing methods.
 Huang Cha could've been any tea that tea artisans dedicated to the emperor and the royal family.
 So, what does Yellow Tea mean today?

 What Is Yellow Tea?

 Since the 1990s, Green tea has become immensely popular in China.
-Thus, many experienced farmers who produced Yellow tea turned towards the more profitable Green tea production.
-As a result, tea producers who mastered the Men Huang processing technique are becoming ever more rare in today's tea world.
+Thus, many experienced farmers who produced Yellow tea turned to the more profitable production of Green tea.
+As a result, tea producers who have mastered the Men Huang processing technique are becoming increasingly rare in today's tea world.
 Huang Cha has become so rare that today, only a few tea masters still practice the complex production process.
-Today, the share of Yellow Tea in the Chinese tea market is less than 1%.
+Today, Yellow Tea accounts for less than 1% of the Chinese tea market.

 The Best Rare Tea — What Makes This Tea Special?

-There are hundreds of different varieties of Green tea and just a few Yellow teas.
+There are hundreds of varieties of Green tea and only a few varieties of yellow tea.
 The most noticeable ones are Jun Shan Yin Zhen, Meng Ding Huang Ya, and Huo Shan Huang Ya.

 Yellow tea is produced in China's high mountain regions of Anhui, Sichuan, Hunan, and Zhejiang provinces.
-Yellow tea production likely began closer to the end of the Ming Dynasty (1368-1644) and continued to evolve through the Qing Dynasty (1644-1912).
+While Huang Cha (黄茶) was used as a term for imperial tribute tea as far back as the Tang Dynasty, the specific Men Huang (闷黄) processing technique likely evolved during the early Qing Dynasty (17th century) as tea masters refined Green Tea processing methods.
 This tea is an essential part of China's long-lived tea tradition and is frequently featured among China's 'Ten Famous Teas' list.

-What makes the processing of Huang Cha complex is the task of taking off the edge of the grassier green teas.
+What makes the processing of Huang Cha complex is the task of removing the edges of the grassier green teas.
 Taking oxidation a step further, Yellow Tea becomes less grassy and less astringent.
 Chinese people believe it also becomes less cooling, making it a more comforting tea.
-According to the teaching of Traditional Chinese Medicine, Green Tea possesses cooling energy, which may be suitable for enjoying in the hot summer months.
+According to the teaching of Traditional Chinese Medicine, Green Tea possesses cooling properties, which may be suitable for consumption during the hot summer months.
 Still, it may not be as optimal for people who already have an excess of cooling energy in their bodies.
 According to Traditional Chinese Medicine, the cooling and heating energies are more balanced in Huang Cha.

 Yellow Tea Processing